roostertech/codepath-week3/README.md

    - [x] As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [x] Pulling down the profile page should blur and resize the header image.
 - [x] Account switching
-   - [ ] Long press on tab bar to bring up Account view with animation
+   - [x] Long press on tab bar to bring up Account view with animation (Switched with click on user picture to bring up accounts view)
-   - [ ] Tap account to switch to
+   - [x] Tap account to switch to
-   - [ ] Include a plus button to Add an Account
+   - [x] Include a plus button to Add an Account
-   - [ ] Swipe to delete an account
+   - [x] Swipe to delete an account

 The following **additional** features are implemented: